-Coming soon—we have a series of major lectures and an associated exhibition on perspective—as developed by Dr Alan Radley FRSA, who is Scientific Director of the Perspective Research Centre.
+Coming soon—we have a series of major lectures and an associated documentary on perspective—as developed by Dr Alan Radley FRSA, Scientific Director of the Perspective Research Centre.

-In these lectures Alan presents a new unified theory of the visual dimensions of art, science and culture.
+In these lectures, Alan presents a new unified theory of the visual dimensions of art, science, and technology.

 Dimensions of Perspective